gavingc/TuckerSync/README.md

 Server Schema
 -------------

-syncCount - universal long (64bit) sync counter, incremented on each completed session.
+syncCount - long (64bit) sync counter, incremented on each completed session.

 Required on each object class to be synced:

 id - server object id.
-userId - required on each object?
-clientId - the unique client id that created the object.
+originClientId - the unique client id that created the object.
-clientObjectId - the object id from the client that created the object.
+originClientObjectId - the object id from the client that created the object.
+lastUpdatedByClientId - the unique client id that last updated the object.
+ownerUserId - the user that owns this object and may delete it.
 lastSync - long value, 0 if not synced yet, determined by server and then recorded locally by client.
+deleted - boolean indicating logical deletion.

-The clientId and clientObjectId together form a unique constraint.
+The originClientId and originClientObjectId together form a unique constraint.
 Allowing the server to identify duplicates that the client may resend after a response transmission fails to reach the client:

-    unique index `uniqueObjectConstraint` (`clientId`,`clientObjectId`)
+    unique index `uniqueObjectConstraint` (`originClientId`,`originClientObjectId`)

 **Client**
 id - identifier.
-userId - which user does this client belong to.
+userId - foreign key, which user does this client belong to.
 UUID - client supplied UUID.

 **User**